INSIDE: Take a sneak peek at our favourite one of the Paris Playgrounds in the city – Terrain D’aventures.

 What’s at this Playground in Paris for children?

 The Big Kids “Terrain d’aventures Playground” at Jardin Nelson Mandela is filled with challenges.
-Kids can:

 - balance their way through tunnels along thick rope